quarkslab/wirego/doc/RUNNING.md

 # Setting up Wireshark and running

+## Running your remote

+During Wireshark startup, the Wirego bridge plugin will try to establish a connection to your program.
+Before anything else, it's probably time to start your remote developed using a Wirego package (see wirego_remote/go/).
+If you're remote is not ready yet, you will probably want to start with an example: [../examples/minimal/](../examples/minimal/).

+Your remote program will wait for connections from the Wirego bridge.

 ## Installing the Wirego plugin for Wireshark

 Once you have built the Wirego plugin for Wireshark (or downloaded a pre-built version), you should have a Wireshark plugin named __wirego.so__.